Time Series, Persistent Homology and Chirality

 \subsubsection{Invariance properties}

 Let us state explicitly two invariances.

-First, by standard rescaling properties, and the invariance (under the reparameterization of the argument) of the persistence diagrams imply that the same result - and all following results on the distributional properties of the persistence diagrams and chiralities, - are valid for Brownian motion with quadratic variation $\sigma^2$ and drift $m\sigma^2$.
-Hence we will restrict our attention to the standard Brownian motions.
+First, the standard rescaling properties and the invariance of the persistence diagrams under the reparameterization of the argument imply that the same result - and all results on the distributional properties of the persistence diagrams and chiralities for the standard Brownian motion and drift $m$ remain valid for the Brownian motion with quadratic variation $\sigma^2$ and drift $m\sigma^2$.

-Further, the distribution of the $\ph_0$ content depends only on the length of the bar $[b,d]$.
-This is again an immediate property of the Markov property of the process, and is valid for the laws of symbolic trajectories for any finite automaton as long as its span is within the positive half-line:
+Further, for $b\geq 0$ the distribution of the $\ph_0$ content of $\quadr(b,d)$ depends only on the length $\Delta$ of the bar $[b,d]$.
+This is again an immediate property of the Markov property of the process.
+Similarly, the joint distributions of the windings around several intervals remains invariant under the simultaneous shifts of these intervals as long they all remain within the positive half-line.

-\begin{prp} The distribution of a finite automaton with span in the positive half line remains the same upon simultaneous shift of all state levels by the same constant, as long as the condition on the span of the automaton are satisfied. \end{prp} \begin{proof} Indeed, shifting the levels of all states by a positive amount $a$ would be reset to the original automaton if one restarts the process when it reaches $a$. \end{proof}